 When not represented by an attorney, this could mean the loss of their home.
 Clients suffer delays in filing because they do not know how to file a bankruptcy.

 When the Law Offices of Keith F. Carr represents a client, he or she does not have to worry about any delays in the initial bankruptcy filing and obtaining immediate relief under the bankruptcy laws from their financial situation.
 Attorney Keith F. Carr will stop the foreclosure of your home or prevent a wage garnishment from taking your hard earned money.

-In addition, when he or she is not represented by an attorney, a debtor’s case can be delayed and bankruptcy discharge delayed when mistakes are made in the bankruptcy.
+In addition, when an attorney does not represent a client, mistakes may delay a case and ultimately, may delay the granting of the client’s bankruptcy discharge.
 With Attorney Keith F. Carr representing them, these clients can be assured that their bankruptcy cases and discharges will not be delayed because of mistakes or errors.